ovrjs/ovr/apps/docs/src/server/docs/05-middleware.md

 new Response(c.res.body, { status: c.res.status, headers: c.res.headers });
 ```

-The prepared response can be also be set with helper functions or by returning a value from the middleware.
+The response can be also be set with helper functions or by returning a value from the middleware.

 ```tsx
 Route.get("/api/:id", (c) => {